-Nazareth Lutheran Church, St. John: Uncommon Attraction
+Nazareth Lutheran Church St John: Uncommon Attraction

 It stands out quite a bit sitting as it does in the heart of downtown Cruz Bay.
-For me, St. John’s principal town has always been a party spots; an adult playground seemingly built on the notion of letting the good times roll… even if they roll straight over you leaving you passed out beneath a Hobie Cat on the beach.
+For me, St John’s principal town has always been a party spot.
+An adult playground seemingly built on the notion of letting the good times roll… Even if they roll straight over you leaving you passed out beneath a Hobie Cat on the beach.
 (That’s a story for another day.)
 In the midst of STJ party central, though, you’ll find as charming a little chapel as exists anywhere in the Caribbean.
 Nazareth Lutheran Church St John.

-Located mere steps from the water and surrounded on all sides by all manner of bars, nightclubs, and various other dens of iniquity, Nazareth Lutheran has served as a bastion of the Lutheran faith in St. John for a good 300 years!
+Located mere steps from the water and surrounded on all sides by all manner of bars, nightclubs, and various other dens of iniquity, Nazareth Lutheran has served as a bastion of the Lutheran faith in St John for a good 300 years!

-No matter which date you go by, it’s obvious by its location that this humble, little church has served as an integral part of the St. John community for quite a long time.
+No matter which date you go by, it’s obvious by its location that this humble, little church has served as an integral part of the St John community for quite a long time.

-Considering how well it weathered hurricanes Irma and Maria just last year (I snapped the pic above in May 2018), I’m sure we can count on Nazareth Lutheran Church sticking around, and standing out, in Cruz Bay for many years to come.
+Considering how well it weathered hurricanes Irma and Maria just last year (I snapped the pic above in May 2018), I’m sure we can count on Nazareth Lutheran Church sticking around, and standing out in Cruz Bay for many years to come.